rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 ### Instead of all of that, we can...

-use yaaf. yaaf solves all of that in an easy way, let me explain:
+use yaaf, it solves all of that in an easy way, let me explain:

 - Same interface? yaaf will encourage you to use `save` and just `save` to, well you know, SAVE the data from your form into models.